 Afterward, in the ganache-making process, we will try to find the right balance between the chocolate and the cream to have a texture that is both firm and melting in the mouth.

 It will be necessary to use cooking chocolate which is also called couverture chocolate, it has a high percentage of cocoa butter, and it melts more easily unlike chocolate chips which resist the heat of the oven and which we use better in cookie recipes.

 Easy recipe with only 3 ingredients

-You will need chocolate, heavy cream and a bit of butter.
+You will need chocolate, heavy cream, and a bit of butter.
 The emulsion of these 3 ingredients will give you the perfect texture, rich in chocolate and melting in the mouth.

-- Heavy cream: Full fat with at least 30% fat and heat over medium heat until simmering.
+- Heavy cream: Full fat with at least 30% fat or heavy whipping cream and heat over medium heat until simmering.

 - Butter: This is optional but butter adds a creamier texture.